Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Laparoscopic sigmoid colectomy

-• Lymph node removal and pathology
+• Lymph node removal and pathological analysis

 4. Non-Cancerous Surgeries on Stomach